andyswebportfolio/lamp-docker/readme.txt

 Recommended:
 # Update versions of the programs used in the Docker Compose File, or
-# Update to latest version of lamp-docker by pulling it as above, then manually importing html and mysql_data respectively
+# Update to new version of lamp-docker by pulling it as above, then:
+# import your html, mysql_data and .git files respectively.

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,